Wheels are in motion. For those who own a business, it’s either hop on board or get out of the way!

 As mentioned in Chapter 6, starting small is the key to success for a business undertaking automation.

-“Notice 1 thing, 1 process, 1 task or 1 email that you do over and over and over,” Keap CEO Clate Mask said.
+“Notice one thing, one process, one task or one email that you do over and over and over,” Keap CEO Clate Mask said.
 “Stop wasting time on this mundane, repetitive task.
 Put a computer to work for you and automate it!”

 If you’re a small business owner contemplating automation, also consider: